Ailsa Lipscombe

 Professional Summary

-Lipscombe regularly presents research at the nexus of ethnomusicology, sound studies and critical disability studies at conferences across North America and Australasia.
+Lipscombe regularly presents at conferences across North America and Australasia.
 She was awarded the 2021 Charles Seeger Prize by the Society for Ethnomusicology for her paper "When Silence Is Heard: Embodied Listening in Medical Facilities' Competing Sonic Epistemes."
-Her first monograph—titled Listening Beyond Crisis: Disability and the Medicalization of Everyday Life—is under contract with the University of Michigan Press, to be published within their Music and Social Justice series.
+Her work as been published in journals such as Ethnomusicology, JASIST, and IFLA's flagship journal, as well as in a number of edited collections, including most recently in Taylor Swift: The Star, The Songs, The Fans (Routledge 2025).
+Her first monograph—titled Sensing Precarity: Viral Listening in Medicalized Worlds—is under contract with the University of Michigan Press, to be published within their Music and Social Justice series.

-In her postdoctoral position at Te Herenga Waka, Lipscombe is building on her expertise in digital ethnography and the decolonization of research methodologies to explore ethical transformations of Indigenous archiving in Aotearoa New Zealand.
-In this work, she centers community engagement and an ethics of care, guided by her own intersectional positionality as a queer, disabled researcher whose family whakapapas (traces their genealogy to) the Māori iwi of Te Whakatōhea.
+In her postdoctoral position at Te Herenga Waka, Lipscombe built on her expertise in digital ethnography and the decolonization of research methodologies to explore ethical transformations of Indigenous archiving in Aotearoa New Zealand.
+She centered community engagement and an ethics of care, guided by her own intersectional positionality.

 Education